biancamika/portfoliov1/_posts/2018-01-26-startupchallenge.md

 - 258 applicants

 # Credits
-- Bianca Bravo, Project Head *(thank you for all the direction!)*
+- Bianca Bravo: Project Head *(thank you for all the direction!)*
-- Frances Roberto & Chia Amisola, Marketing Core - Design members *(thank you for helping me finish everything!)*
+- Frances Roberto & Chia Amisola: Marketing Core - Design members *(thank you for helping me finish everything!)*